 Reduce.
 If you accumulate a lot of paper or plastic grocery bags, consider switching to reusable sacks.
 They are easier to handle and stronger.

 Reuse.
 The Upper Valley Co-op, many village stores, and thrift stores such as SEVCA and LISTEN, accept clean brown bags or plastic bags for reuse.

 Recycle.
 Brown paper bags can be recycled with cardboard in your regular recycling program.
 Some grocery stores accept plastic grocery bags for recycling.
-Look in the front of the store for a collection container.
-Be sure to put only plastic grocery bags into the collection container.
+Look in the front of the store or inside for a collection container.
+Be sure to put only clean and dry plastic grocery bags into the collection container.

 Junk Mail Unwanted mail, white and colored office paper, envelopes, and cards (paper portions only, no plastic sleeves, sample CDs, etc.) can be recycled as mixed paper with your regular recycling program.
 If you find that you receive large quantities of mail which you do not want, contact the Direct Marketing Association’s Mail Preference Service and say “please remove my name from all mailing lists.”
 This needs to be done periodically to keep your name off the lists.
 Call (212) 768-7277, visit www.dmaconsumers.org, or by mail: Mail Preference Service/Direct Marketing Association PO Box 643 Carmel, NY 10512-0643